Parne92/322Repo/user_stories/user_story.md

 4. As a user, I want to be able to turn lights on/off through the mobile application.

 5. As a user, I want to be able to turn my security cameras on/off through the mobile application.

-6. As a user, I want to be able to view recorded footage of any security breaches through the mobile app.

-7. As a user, I want to be able to set up alerts for my home security system directly through the mobile app.